-This function takes a matrix or data frame containing species presence (1) and absence (0) data, and it selects among the absence rows to stay within a given number or ratio of absences, and/or within and/or beyond a given distance to the presences.
-Optionally, absences can be selected with higher probability towards the vicinity of presences, to reproduce survey bias; or according to a user-provided bias raster.
+This function takes a matrix or (optionally spatial) data frame containing species presence (1) and (pseudo)absence (0) data (e.g., the output of [gridRecords), and it selects among the absence rows to stay within a given number or ratio of absences, and/or within and/or beyond a given distance to the presences.
+Optionally, to incorporate survey bias, absences can be selected with higher probability towards the vicinity of presences; or with probability weights according to a user-provided bias raster.